shanep/CS452/README.md

 ## Fedora

 Fedora 38+ has google test available as a package.
 You can install it with `gtest` and `gtest-devel`.
 If google test is not installed locally this project will download it dynamically.
 You will also want to install `libasan` to take advantage of address sanitizers.

+Install the following packages on Fedora 38+

+- gtest-devel
+- gtest
+- libasan

 ## Quick Start